-Although the name might suggest Labrador Retrievers came from Labrador, Canada, the breed actually originated in Newfoundland in the 1500s.
-At the time, small water dogs were bred with Newfoundlands to create a breed called the St. John’s Water Dog or Lesser Newfoundland.
+Although the name might suggest Labrador Retrievers came from Labrador, Canada, this well-known dog breed originated from nearby Newfoundland in the 1500s.
+At the time, small water dogs were bred with larger Newfoundlands to create a breed called the St. John’s Water Dog or Lesser Newfoundland.

 In 1830, a British Sportsman named Colonel Hawker described the dogs as “the best for any kind of shooting… generally black and no bigger than a Pointer, very fine in legs, with short smooth hair… is extremely quick running, swimming and fighting.”

 Both the Earl and Duke of Malmesbury relied on Labrador Retrievers for their shooting sports and began to call them their “Labrador Dogs.”
 The name stuck and the Earl’s son eventually began to breed the dogs.
 By 1903, Labradors were officially recognized by the English Kennel Club.

 Labrador Retrievers Come to the United States